Get your BAS Library Membership Today

 Some examples of what you’ll find in the BAS Library:

-- Journey with Paul and the other Apostles as they spread Christianity and confront questions such as the role of Jewish law and customs for new converts and other theological issues for Jews and Christians that persist to this day.
+- Journey with Paul and the other Apostles as they spread Christianity and confront such questions as the role of Jewish law and customs for new converts and other theological issues for Jews and Christians that persist to this day.

 - Explore the archaeological evidence supporting the historicity of the Bible and learn about the claims of the “Biblical minimalists” that the Bible is worthless as a source of history.
 They say it’s fiction, written 1,000 years or more after the events it describes.